hivemindaibot/hive-ai-onebrain-proof/README.md

 - Validation and probing pipeline (`brain/io/*`) that enforces guardrails before returning an answer.
 - `scripts/export_phase1_proof.py` to assemble zip bundles for distribution.
 - Pytest coverage under `open_source/phase1/tests` to ensure the public API stays stable.
+- Prometheus `/metrics` endpoint (guarded by the API token) with counters and latency histograms.

 ## What the proof runtime does